 - Scottsdale to the Grand Canyon

 San Diego is one of my all-time favorite year-round family travel destinations.
+Check out San Diego County Fair, the largest in California and watch pods of blue whales on their way to North Pacific feeding grounds in summer.
 SeaWorld San Diego‘s new attraction, Arctic Rescue, is a must-see.
 It’s said to be the longest and fastest straddle coaster on the West Coast with speeds of up to 40mph.

 San Diego Zoo is world-renowned for its wildlife conservation efforts, and you can get a front-row seat to it all while visiting the 100-acre park.
-Don’t miss the Conrad Prebys Africa Rocks exhibit, featuring 8 of the world’s 34 biodiversity hotspots showcasing animals from lemurs to African penguins.
+China has pledged a pair of pandas for the San Diego Zoo, though they may not be here by this summer.
+Meanwhile, there is a new Wildlife Explorers Basecamp for the youngest zoo visitors.

 Balboa Park is an urban oasis and one of my favorite spots in the city.
 There are 18 museums, 15 gardens, and plenty of theater for your family to explore.
 Make sure to check out the Spanish Village Art Center!